EngineerGuy314/pico-WSPRer/README.md

 Instead of using a TCXO, the extremely precise frequency base needed for the WSPR protocol is obtained by continually "disciplining" the standard crystal oscillator onboard the Pico with the PPS pulses from the GPS module.

+The [WIKI](https://github.com/EngineerGuy314/pico-WSPRer/wiki/pico%E2%80%90WSPRer-(aka-Cheapest-Tracker-in-the-World%E2%84%A2)) has more information, instructions and schematics etc.